TeachingWithAI/TAI/for-teachers/part-1-ai-arts-humanities/sound_effects/index.md

 Here you find download links to the mp4 files that can be used as videos in the lesson.

+# Clips from Big Buck Bunny

+All of the following clips are from ‘Big Buck Bunny’ (2008) by Blender Foundation, licensed CC BY 3.0 ([Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/)).
+Source: [https://archive.org/details/BigBuckBunny_124](https://archive.org/details/BigBuckBunny_124).
+Edited by TeachingWithAI: trimmed to shorter clips (except for the Full version), original audio removed.”

 <p>
   <a href="{{ '/for-teachers/part-1-ai-arts-humanities/sound_effects/Big_Buck_Bunny_apple_30.mp4' | relative_url }}"
      download="Big_Buck_Bunny_apple_30.mp4">